christianopaets/chromerx/docs/structure.md

-# What structure do I prrefer
+# What structure do I prefer

 - auth
     - store